sudkc37/Object_Detection/README.md

-# Object_Detection
-Beyond the Surface: Intelligent Object Recognition and Text Retrieval
+# Beyond the Surface: Intelligent Object Recognition and Text Retrieval

 Overview: